statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (ii) where the international filing date has been accorded by the receiving Office under Rule 20.3b)(ii) or 20.5d) on the basis of the incorporation by reference under Rules 4.18 and 20.6 of an element or part, for the purposes of determining under Rule 82 *ter*.1b) whether that element or part is completely contained in the priority document concerned, in which case the national law applicable by the designated Office may also require the applicant to furnish, in the case of a part of the description, claims or drawings, an indication as to where that part is contained in the translation of the priority document.

 (f) If, on March 17, 2000, the proviso in paragraph (e) is not compatible with the national law applied by the designated Office, that proviso shall not apply in respect of that office for as long as that proviso continues not to be compatible with that law, provided that the said Office informs the International Bureau accordingly by November 30, 2000.
 The information received shall be promptly published by the International Bureau in the Gazette.
-51bis.2.   *Certain Circumstances in Which Documents or Evidence May Not Be Required*

-a) Where the applicable national law does not require that national applications be filed by the inventor, the designated Office shall not, unless it may reasonably doubt the veracity of the indications or declaration concerned, require any document or evidence:
+51bis.2.   *Certain Circumstances in Which Documents or Evidence May Not Be Required*  The designated Office shall not, unless it may reasonably doubt the veracity of the indications or declaration concerned, require any document or evidence:

-(i) relating to the identity of the inventor (Rule 51 *bis*.1.a)(i)), if indications concerning the inventor, in accordance with Rule 4.6, are contained in the request or if a declaration as to the identity of the inventor, in accordance with Rule 4.17(i), is contained in the request or is submitted directly to the designated Office;
+(i) relating to the identity of the inventor (Rule 51 *bis*.1(a)(i)) (other than a document containing an oath or declaration of inventorship (Rule 51 *bis*.1(a)(iv)), if indications concerning the inventor, in accordance with Rule 4.6, are contained in the request or if a declaration as to the identity of the inventor, in accordance with Rule 4.17(i), is contained in the request or is submitted directly to the designated Office;

 (ii) relating to the applicant's entitlement, as at the international filing date, to apply for and be granted a patent (Rule 51 *bis*.1.a)(ii)), if a declaration as to that matter, in accordance with Rule 4.17(ii), is contained in the request or is submitted directly to the designated Office;

-(iii) relating to the applicant's entitlement, as at the international filing date, to claim priority of an earlier application (Rule 51 *bis*.1.a)(iii)), if a declaration as to that matter, in accordance with Rule 4.17(iii), is contained in the request or is submitted directly to the designated Office.

-b) Where the applicable national law requires that national applications be filed by the inventor, the designated Office shall not, unless it may reasonably doubt the veracity of the indications or declaration concerned, require any document or evidence:

-(i) relating to the identity of the inventor (Rule 51 *bis*.1.a)(i)) (other than a document containing an oath or declaration of inventorship (Rule 51 *bis*.1.a)(iv)), if indications concerning the inventor, in accordance with Rule 4.6, are contained in the request;

-(ii) relating to the applicant's entitlement, as at the international filing date, to claim priority of an earlier application (Rule 51 *bis*.1.a)(iii)), if a declaration as to that matter, in accordance with Rule 4.17(iii), is contained in the request or is submitted directly to the designated Office;
+(iii) relating to the applicant’s entitlement, as at the international filing date, to claim priority of an earlier application (Rule 51 *bis*.1(a)(iii)), if a declaration as to that matter, in accordance with Rule 4.17(iii), is contained in the request or is submitted directly to the designated Office;

-(iii) containing an oath or declaration of inventorship (Rule 51 *bis*.1.a)(iv)), if a declaration of inventorship, in accordance with Rule 4.17(iv), is contained in the request or is submitted directly to the designated Office.
+(iv) containing an oath or declaration of inventorship (Rule 51 *bis*.1(a)(iv)), if a declaration of inventorship, in accordance with Rule 4.17(iv), is contained in the request or is submitted directly to the designated Office.

-c) If, on March 17, 2000, paragraph a) is not compatible, in relation to any item of that paragraph, with the national law applied by the designated Office, paragraph a) shall not apply in respect of that Office in relation to that item for as long as it continues not to be compatible with that law, provided that the said Office informs the International Bureau accordingly by November 30, 2000.
-The information received shall be promptly published by the International Bureau in the Gazette.
 51bis.3.   *Opportunity to Comply with National Requirements*

 a) Where any of the requirements referred to in Rule 51 *bis*.1.a)(i) to (iv) and c) to e), or any other requirement of the national law applicable by the designated Office which that Office may apply in accordance with Article 27.1) of 2), is not already fulfilled during the same period within which the requirements under Article 22 must be complied with, the designated Office shall invite the applicant to comply with the requirement within a time limit which shall not be less than two months from the date of the invitation.
 Each designated Office may require that the applicant pay a fee for complying with national requirements in response to the invitation.